SK-WebApp/Simple_FDApp1_Aug2025/README.md

-This is the first simplied version of the original FDApp ( Repository: PWA_FoodDrinkAppOct2023).
+This is the first simplified version of the original FDApp ( Repository: PWA_FoodDrinkAppOct2023).
 This is also called PWA_Version2.